Classes will begin Tuesday, 21 February 2017

 - (MP) Complex Adaptive Systems: An Introduction to Computational Models of Social Life, J. H. Miller, S. E. Page.
 Princeton University Press, 2007.

-You must sign up for the "final exam" through the site AlmaEsami.
+In any case, you must sign up for the "final exam" through the site AlmaEsami.